ReneKnap/iOS-Seminar-Notes/Seminar.md

 print(allSepiaInputKeys)
 ```

-- If you want to display more detailed information for each parameter, such as an explanation, the min/max/default value and more as follows:
+- If you want to display more detailed information for each parameter, such as an explanation, the min/max/default value and more
+  - It is a "build-in" reference documentation for it's filters

 ```swift
 let allSepiaAttributes = sepiaFilter.attributes